Yara-Rules/yago/README.md

 ```

-YaGo is a translation tool which converts Yara rules in JSON format so they could be handeled easyly with a NoSQL database, for example.
+YaGo is a translation tool which converts Yara rules in JSON format so they could be handeled easily with a NoSQL database, for example.

-The way that YaGo works its really easy, you can just call de tool by giving a Yara rule as an argument or you can import the modules on your project and use it on your way.
+The way that YaGo works its really easy, you can just call the tool by giving a Yara rule as an argument or you can import the modules on your project and use it on your way.

-YaGo is written in [Golang](https://golang.org/) so it can run on lots of platforms (see [GOOS and GOARCH](https://golang.org/doc/install/source#environment)).
+YaGo is written in [Golang](https://golang.org/) so you can run it on lots of platforms (see [GOOS and GOARCH](https://golang.org/doc/install/source#environment)).
 We have provide a Makefile which build YaGo on the most common platforms, in addition we provide those binaries as releases [here](https://github.com/Yara-Rules/yago/releases) at Github.com.

 # Running YaGo
-As sed before YaGo is a command line tool, but you can use it on your projects by using the modules.
+As sed before YaGo is a command line tool, but you can use it on your projects by using its modules.

 ## Command line
 When you run YaGo without any argument it returns a help message like this one:

 ```
-./build/yago
+./yago
   -cwd string
       CWD from the Yara rules will be imported (default ".")
   -dirName string